-- a.1.
-That the Township's road network consists of a hierarchy of components each that have a defined role and function within the road classification system.
+- 1. That the Township's road network consists of a hierarchy of components each that have a defined role and function within the road classification system.
 For the purposes of this Plan, all roads in the Township are classified as follows and are shown on Schedule F to this Plan:

-- 4.a.
+- a.
 Provincial Highway;

 - b.
 Regional Arterial Road;

 - c.
-Township Collector Road Arterial Road (Township); and,
+Arterial Road (Township);

 - d.
-Township Local Road Urban Collector Road;-
+Urban Collector Road;

 - e.
 Rural Collector Road;

 - f.
 Urban Collector Road;

 - g.
 Local Urban Road; and

-- d.h.
+- h.
 Rural Local Road.

-- e.2.
-That roads shall be planned to conform with the classifications on Schedule F.
+- 2. That roads shall be planned to conform with the classifications on Schedule F.